uvanlp/valda/docs/index.md

 Please checkout a simple tutorial on [Google Colab](https://colab.research.google.com/drive/1agsMNqZan-3RnJLQtBGATRHHWYMe7C9H?usp=sharing), for how to use this package.

-## Setup
+## Installation

-You should be running Python 3.6+ to use this package.
-Valda is available through `pip`
+For running it on local machines, Valda requires Python 3.6+.
+It is available through `pip`

 ```
 pip install valda